Sleeping with Sirens: How It Feels to Be Lost (2019–2020)

-Complete Collapse (2021–present)
+Complete Collapse (2021–2023)

 On June 2, 2021, the band released the single "Bloody Knuckles" from their upcoming album.
 Just over a year later, on June 22, 2022, the band released their second single called "Crosses" featuring Spencer Chamberlain from Underoath whilst also announcing their seventh studio album Complete Collapse, which was released on October 14, 2022.

 On July 14, 2022, guitarist Jack Fowler announced he had departed the band, having contributed to the album prior to the announcement.
 He is currently a touring guitarist for country artist/rapper Jelly Roll.
+Former the Word Alive guitarist Tony Pizzuti was recruited as the lead guitarist for the band.

 On August 11, 2022, the band released two singles, "Let You Down" featuring Charlotte Sands and "Ctrl + Alt + Del".

 The single "Complete Collapse" was released on September 14, 2022, alongside an accompanying music video.

 The album was released on October 14, 2022, along with "Be Happy," another track from the album, as a single the same day.

 Following the release of the album, the band embarked on several headlining tours in support of the album, spanning the United States, Europe, and Australia.
 These include the Complete Collapse Tour, Ctrl+Alt+Del Tour, EU Tour 2023, and Family Tree Tour.
 The band also supported The Used on their Fall 2023 tour.

 Leading up to the band's tour with The Used, they embarked on a short American headlining tour with Dead American and TX2 as support.

 On September 29, 2023, the band released Complete Collapse (Deluxe Edition), including various acoustic versions of songs from the album and a previously unreleased song, "Don't Let the Party Die," which was also released as a single the same day with an accompanying music video.